Biden: IBM investment to help in tech competition with China

 Maloney, who had represented that district since 2013, decided to run in the 17th District.
 His Hudson Valley home fell inside the new boundaries after redistricting.

-Hochul, who took office last year after Democrat Andrew Cuomo resigned amid sexual harassment allegations, is looking to win a full term.
+Hochul, who took office last year after Democrat Andrew Cuomo resigned amid sexual harassment allegations, is looking to win a full term as governor.
 Her opponent is Republican Rep. Lee Zeldin.

+Later Thursday, Biden spoke out against Republicans at a fundraiser at the home of New Jersey Gov. Phil Murphy in support of the Democratic National Committee.
+The president has warned that followers of former President Donald Trump who deny the results of the 2020 presidential election are a threat to U.S. democracy, labeling them through Trump's slogan of “Make America Great Again.”

+“Not all Republicans are MAGA Republicans," he said, but a “good 35% are Trumpites."

 James Murdoch and his wife, Kathryn, a climate change activist, were major donors to Biden’s 2020 presidential campaign.
 In 2020, Murdoch resigned from the board of News Corp. amid differences over editorial content at his father's company, which operates The Wall Street Journal and the New York Post.
 The elder Murdoch is also chairman of Fox Corp., which includes Fox News Channel.